 Cheese and milk are excluded from vegan diets because they are dairy products.

-In the keto diet, milk can be consumed by minimal amounts.
-Whole milk is recommended to be used due to it’s higher fat content, however 1 cup of whole milk contains 50% of the carbohydrate amount allowed to be consumed while on a keto diet.
+In the keto diet, we can consume milk in minimal amounts.
+Whole milk is recommended to be used due to its higher fat content.
+However, 1 cup of whole milk contains 50% of the carbohydrate amount allowed to be consumed while on a keto diet.

-On the other hand, cheese is a keto-friendly food that can be consumed due to its low carb high fat composition.
+On the other hand, cheese is a keto-friendly food that we can consume due to its low carb, high fat composition.

 For weight loss, consuming milk is the perfect choice as it is low in calories.
-Although one should not cut out cheese consumption completely even if on a weight loss diet because of all the essential nutrients present in it like vitamins and minerals specifically calcium.
-Consumption in low to moderate amounts is key so that malnourishment doesn’t take place.
+However, one should not cut out cheese consumption completely even if on a weight loss diet because of all the essential nutrients, like vitamins and minerals, specifically calcium.
+Consumption in low to moderate amounts is key so that malnourishment doesn't take place.

 Most dairy foods are hard to digest, mostly due to lactose.
 As previously mentioned, milk contains more lactose than cheese, which makes it harder to digest.
 This creates bloating and indigestion.
 However, consuming milk constantly over a period of time leads to the decrease of these symptoms.
-This is due to the digestive system getting adapted to the content of lactose sugars that are being consumed, thus it provides adequate amounts of lactases leading to better digestion and less bloating.
+This is due to the digestive system getting adapted to the content of lactose sugars consumed.
+Thus it provides adequate amounts of lactases leading to better digestion and less bloating.

 It is important to note that this is a phenomenon in individuals that are not diagnosed with lactose intolerance but have infrequent consumption of dairy products.

-Consumption of dairy products, in moderation, which are rich in calcium and phosphorus, in this case, cheese, has proven to have beneficial effects on decreasing hypertension in patients with high blood pressure.
+Consumption of dairy products, in moderation, which is rich in calcium and phosphorus, in this case, cheese, has beneficial effects on decreasing hypertension in patients with high blood pressure.
 (3)

-Consumption of low-fat milk has shown that it doesn’t increase the risks of developing cardiovascular diseases.
+Consumption of low-fat milk has shown that it doesn't increase the risk of developing cardiovascular diseases.
 (4)

 Studies have shown that moderate consumption of dairy, including cheese and low-fat milk, decreases the risks of developing type 2 diabetes.
 (5)

-Both cheese and milk having low glycemic indices meaning that they do not increase risks of developing type 2 diabetes.
+Both cheese and milk have low glycemic indices meaning that they do not increase risks of developing type 2 diabetes.
 (6)